yahaosoft/autoit-cn/Doc/Readme.txt

 ###ReturnValue###
-None.
+@@ReturnTable@@
+Success:	tab followed by info for second column as Returns 1.
+Failure:	Returns 0.
+@@End@@

 ###Remarks###
 In general, whitespace outside of tables is ignored.
-The exception is the Remarks Section:  Lines can be indendented, and non-consecutive blank lines are converted as HTML <br>'s.
+The exception is the Remarks Section:  Lines can be indented, and non-consecutive blank lines are converted as HTML <br>'s.

 You can also use <b>bold</b> and <i>italic</i> tags.
 Pretty much any HTML formatting can be used, since this text is more or less copied directly over to the htm file.